Thermodynamic assessment of hydrogen production in methanol steam reforming reaction using Gibbs free energy minimization method

 Authors

-1 Faculty of Chemical Engineering, Tarbiat Modares University, Tehran, Iran
+1 Department of Chemical Engineering, Tarbiat Modares University, Tehran, Iran

-2 Chemical and Materials Engineering, Buein Zahra Technical University, Buein Zahra, Qazvin, Iran
+2 Department of Chemical and Materials Engineering, Buein Zahra Technical University, Qazvin, Iran

 Abstract